A third of Georgia adults reluctant to take vaccine, AJC poll finds

 Meanwhile, Brandon Tomaskovich, who works as a maintenance assistant at an assisted living center in Holly Springs, already got his first dose of the Pfizer-BioNTech vaccine, and he’s set to get the second dose later this week.

-Tomaskovich, who is 20 and also a student at Kennesaw State University, said he was uncertain about getting the vaccine until he talked to his doctor.
+Tomaskovich, who is 20 and also a student at Kennesaw State University, said he was uncertain about getting the vaccine until he talked to a doctor about it.

 “She answered my questions, assured me there was no live virus and wouldn’t cause my body harm,” Tomaskovich said.
 “It definitely put me at ease.”